Skills Development

 Applications for funding must be received at least two (2) calendar weeks before the regular scheduled course start date.
 The start date is the date that has been identified by the training institution on the acceptance letter or website.
 Applications received after this deadline will not be considered for funding.

-Note: If the deadline date is a holiday, then the application should be received in our office the business day prior.
+If the two (2) calendar weeks deadline date falls on a holiday, then the application should be submitted to Employment Nova Scotia no later than 1 business day before that holiday.

-• The date your completed application is received by Employment Nova Scotia is the date when you are considered to have requested assistance.
-This date is used to determine whether you qualify as a LMDA eligible participant within the time frames noted above.
+The date Employment Nova Scotia receive your completed application is the date when you are considered to have requested assistance.
+This date is used to determine whether you qualify as a LMDA eligible participant within the time limits noted above.

 Application Information